-Documentation of your medical expense claims are important to support your claims.
-While this could be a significant non-refundable credit, CRA does often request support for this claim.
+Documentation of your medical expenses are important to support your claims.
+While this could be a significant non-refundable credit, CRA does often request support for this deduction.

 Whose expenses can you claim?